kaogurai/cogs/readme.md

 ## Support

-Please join the support server [here](https://discord.gg/p6ehU9qhg8) if you have any questions.
+Please join my support server [here](https://discord.gg/p6ehU9qhg8) if you have any questions.
 If you are sure it is a bug, feel free to make a GitHub issue or send a PR.

 ## Installation